Holographic Thermodynamics Requires a Chemical Potential for Color: Thermodynamics of large- theories

 The variation of volume (instead of pressure) features in this equation, since the Euler relation does not involve a $pV$ term.

 Furthermore, in the grand canonical ensemble the thermodynamic potential or free energy is defined as

 It follows from the fundamental equation \eqref{fieldtheoryfirstlaw} that the grand canonical free energy is stationary at fixed $(T, V,\nu^i,C)$.
 The proportionality of free energy with $C$ (or $N^2$) is a signature of deconfinement; in contrast, the free energy of the confined phase is of order one \cite{Thorn:1980iv}.
+In fact, the relation $W \sim C$ can be viewed as the definition of the dimensionless central charge $C$ in this paper, which could hence be called the ``thermal free energy charge.''
+This charge is generically not identical to other definitions of the central charge, such as anomaly coefficients or the coefficient of the two-point function of the stress-energy tensor, except in the special case of $d=2$ and in the large-$N$ limit of $SU(N)$ conformal gauge theories (where all central charges scale as $N^2$).

 The Euler equation \eqref{holographiceuler}, or equivalently $W =\mu C$, only holds in a regime where $1/C$ corrections can be neglected.
-For generic CFTs on compact spaces this is the case in the high-temperature or large-volume regime $T R \gg 1$, where $R$ is the curvature radius.
-On the other hand, for holographic and $2d$~sparse CFTs the free energy already scales with the central charge at low temperatures $T R \sim \mathcal O(1)$ (i.e. if $E R \sim C$ with $C \gg 1$).
+For generic CFTs on compact spaces this is the case in the high-temperature or large-volume regime $T R \gg 1$, where $R$ is the curvature radius, since the free energy satisfies $W \sim (TR)^{d-1}$ in that regime and the central charge $C$ is defined as the dimensionless proportionality coefficient.
+On the other hand, for holographic and $2d$~sparse CFTs the free energy already scales with the central charge at low temperatures $T R \sim \mathcal O(1)$ (i.e., if $E R \sim C$ with $C \gg 1$).
 Further, the Euler equation is satisfied for any value of~$\lambda$, at weak and strong coupling, and for any large-$N$ field theory, including conformal and confining theories, and theories with unusual scaling behavior like Lifshitz theories.
 Each of these theories, though, satisfies a different equation of state, which is not encoded in the large-$N$ Euler equation~\cite{Karch:2015rpa}.
-For instance, the equation of state for conformal theories is $E = (d-1) pV $, and for Lifshitz scale invariant theories with dynamical scaling exponent $z$ it is given by $ z E = (d-1 ) pV$ (see Appendix~C).
-The fact that the Euler relation applies to both conformal and Lifshitz theories, means that it not only holds for relativistic, but also for non-relativistic theories. \\
+For instance, the equation of state for conformal theories is $E = (d-1) pV $, and for Lifshitz scale invariant theories with dynamical scaling exponent $z$ it is given by $ z E = (d-1 ) pV$ (see Appendix~\ref{appA}).
+The fact that the Euler relation applies to both conformal and Lifshitz theories, means that it not only holds for relativistic, but also for nonrelativistic theories.